sglavoie/dev-helpers/python/bash_history_cleaner/README.md

 ## Conclusion

-This is a simple solution to an nonexistent problem, but it was in the end very instructive to me nonetheless.
+This is a simple solution to a nonexistent problem, but it was in the end very instructive to me nonetheless.
 You may even find a use for it!
 Otherwise, you might use the same functions for other files such as logs!